 Second test for a gemstone which falls under the category of transparent gemstones like Ruby, Emerald, Yellow Sapphire, Blue Sapphire, White Sapphire, Hessonite, and to some extent Cat’s Eye also, is the percentage of transparency.
 This is a very important test in deciding the quality of all the gemstones that belong to the transparent family of gemstones and it should be considered with great attention.
-Hold the gemstone against the light, that is hold it in front of your eyes where the background is having sufficient light and then try to look through it by holding it still and then moving it in a semi circular movement, forward and backward alternately.
+Hold the gemstone against light, that is hold it in front of your eyes where the background is having sufficient light and then try to look through it by holding it still and then moving it in a semi circular movement, forward and backward alternately.

 Heavy blockages found in the gemstones are usually in the form of clouds which are present inside the gemstones and which may block the transparency of the gemstones from 20% to 90%.
 A gemstone with a blockage of 90% is not transparent at all and it is more like an opaque gemstone, despite belonging to the transparent family of the gemstones.
-In this case you are usually able to see only the surface of the gemstone and nothing inside it, and nothing can be seen through it.
-This gemstone is useless and it should not be worn as it can only give about 10% of the effects belonging to the planet because the radiations received by the upper surface of this gemstone are blocked by the clouds present in it and so they are not transmitted into your body.
+In this case, you are usually able to see only the surface of the gemstone and nothing inside it, and nothing can be seen through it.
+This gemstone is useless and it should not be worn as it can only give about 10% of the effects belonging to the planet because the radiations received by the upper surface of this gemstone are blocked by the clouds present in it and hence they are not transmitted into your body.

 Then there are some impurities found in the transparent gemstones, which are in the form of spots and lines present inside these gemstones.
 The lines are usually white whereas the spots are usually black and they are very likely to be found even in a costly gemstone particularly in an Emerald, because even the very costly Emeralds have black or white spots or lines in them.
 Anyways, the blockage made by these lines and spots can again be checked by viewing the gemstones, holding them against the background where bright light is present.

-The main difference between a natural inclusion looking like a crack and an actual crack is that you can physically touch and feel the crack if you roll your fingers over the gemstone on the area which looks cracked whereas in case of a natural inclusion looking like a crack, you will not be able to feel it physically even if you roll your fingers again and again over the gemstone.
+The main difference between a natural inclusion looking like a crack and an actual crack is that you can physically touch and feel the crack if you roll your fingers over the gemstone on the area which looks cracked.
+However, in case of a natural inclusion looking like a crack, you will not be able to feel it physically even if you roll your fingers again and again over the gemstone.
 Hence if a gemstone looks cracked but you can’t feel it physically, it is not cracked in most such cases and instead, it is having some inclusion which is looking like a crack in the gemstone.

 Moving on, there are some quality measures attached to some particular gemstones which should be considered carefully.
 Let’s start with the trickiest of the gemstones when it comes to identification.
 This gemstone is White Sapphire and it should be checked very carefully for its color.
 A real White Sapphire is absolutely colorless and is clear like a crystal.
 You can very clearly see through a White Sapphire.
 The problem while purchasing this gemstone is that many White Sapphires displayed by the dealers are not colorless though they may seem to be colorless at the first sight.

 Then there are the gemstones like Emerald, Yellow Sapphire and Blue Sapphire which become more and more expensive as their color becomes deeper and deeper.
-Hence, any of these gemstones with very light color should be comparatively cheaper depending on the other aspects of the gemstone like transparency and luster.
-On the other hand, in case of a Hessonite, it should preferably have light honey color instead of deep honey color and in case of a Cat’s Eye, the best color in my opinion is greenish yellow.
+Hence any of these gemstones with light color should be comparatively cheaper; depending on the other aspects of the gemstone like transparency and luster.
+On the other hand, a gemstone like Hessonite may become more and more expensive as it becomes lighter in color and particularly as it shifts towards honey color.